fbpx

 While it can vary depending on which grades you are comparing, copper is typically the most expensive of the three red metals.
 While all three contain copper, the percentage is far lower in Brass and Bronze than in pure copper as alloying elements are mixed in.
 This reduces the cost of brass and bronze.
 Bronze is usually more expensive than brass, partly due to the processes required to manufacture bronze.

-Which lasts longer, brass, bronze, or copper?
+Which lasts longer: brass, bronze, or copper?

 The longevity of brass, bronze, or copper largely depends on various factors, including the specific alloy composition, environmental conditions, and the intended use of the metal.
 Generally, brass has good corrosion resistance, making it last a long time.
 However, in particularly harsh or corrosive environments, brass can gradually degrade.
 Proper maintenance and protective coatings can extend its lifespan.
 Due to its resistance to moisture and corrosion, bronze often has a longer lifespan than pure copper or some brass alloys.
 Pure copper is highly resistant to corrosion in most environments.
 However, it can gradually oxidize, forming a greenish patina (verdigris).